 A full-time artist since 1994, I’ve exhibited extensively at regional museums, art centers, and university galleries throughout the United States.
-Exhibitions abroad include: U.S. Embassies in Moscow, Ankara, and Abuja; alternative galleries in London, Rome, Berlin, and Jena Germany; and the 2010 Berliner Liste art fair.
+Exhibitions abroad include U.S. Embassies in Moscow, Ankara, and Abuja; National Art Museum of China in Beijing; alternative galleries in London, Rome, Berlin, Jena- Germany, and Veliko Tarnovo- Bulgaria; also Bridges Mathematical Art Exhibitions in Linz, Austria and Stockholm, Sweden.
 In 2005, I began working with art consulting firms, galleries, and individual clients to create site-specific, private and public commissions.

 The road towards my signature process of creating math generated work and crocheting fiberglass really began in 1992 when I started making sculpture that dealt with abstracting narratives of identity.
 Within this context, an exploration of fiberglass and resin led me to crocheting fiberglass roving.
 Years later, the same pursuit led me to creating patterns from math sequences and forms anchored in grid and Pascal’s Triangle.

-Most recently, I began exploring new systems of mapping sequences, anchored in drawing with various media such as graphite, markers, acrylic gouache, and encaustic paints on panel and variety of papers.
+In 2011, I began exploring new systems of mapping sequences, anchored in drawing with various media such as graphite, markers, acrylic, gouache, and encaustic paints on panel and variety of papers.
 These 2D works range from simple notations as graph plots to complex layered patterns that visualize hundreds of digits.

 In 2016 I was introduced to a laser-cutter and began a new material obsession, exploring systems while building wall-based work using laser-cut acrylic sheets separated by vinyl spacers.
 This new workspace, a new iPhone, and increased city driving resulted in hundreds of snapshots which led to another new body of work that combines digital prints on transparency film with laser-cut acrylic.